plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 To track unique visitors, [Google Analytics uses cookies](https://plausible.io/blog/google-analytics-cookies).
 Plausible is a cookie-free tool and [tracks unique visitors differently](https://plausible.io/data-policy).

 Plausible doesn't use any long term identifiers as we're a [GDPR compliant web analytics](https://plausible.io/blog/google-analytics-gdpr) tool.
-This means that the same person visiting a site multiple times in one day would be seen as one unique visitor but that same person coming back few days later would be seen as another visitor.
+This means that the same person visiting a site multiple times in one day would be seen as one unique visitor but that same person coming back few days later would be seen as another unique visitor.

-Google's method is not bulletproof either as visitors using incognito mode would be new visitors and same would be those who block or clear cookies.
+Google's method is not bulletproof either as visitors using incognito mode would be new unique visitors and same would be those who block or clear cookies.

 For a three day period, the difference this makes would be minimal.
 The difference could get larger over a longer period of time especially on sticky sites to which same people return back daily.
 The top sources of traffic for this site were Hacker News and Reddit and they are notorious for traffic that bounces quickly and doesn't return.